-Oceania is a remote, watery region with some of the finest beaches in the world, as well as volcanoes, jungle, coral reefs and Pacific culture.
+Oceania is a remote region, comprised of islands surrounded by the Pacific Ocean.
+It's home to some of the finest beaches in the world, as well as volcanoes, jungle, coral reefs and Pacific culture.
 Hiking, diving, surfing, sailing, kayaking, snorkeling and other water-based adventure activities are possible all around the region, with Oceania cruises being a great way to see several destinations in one trip.
-Even with all of the adventure activities though, the too-good-to-be-true tropical landscapes may tempt many travelers to simply sit back and enjoy paradise.
+Or, you could just take it easy with a book in one hand and a cocktail in the other, and chill out on a secluded beach.

 While New Zealand and sometimes Australia are considered to be part of the greater region of Oceania, this guide does not include those countries, as they have separate Go Overseas guides.
 This guide covers the smaller islands of the Pacific Ocean, and excludes Pacific Islands that belong to Asian countries (such as Indonesia and the Philippines) and Hawaii, which is part of the USA.